 Alternative treatments for depression symptoms

-Nutrition is slowly emerging as a lifestyle change that may help beat depression symptoms because of the intimate link between the gut and depression.
+Slowly emerging as a lifestyle change that may help beat depression symptoms because of the intimate link between the gut and depression.
 One should eat small, well-balanced meals of freshly cooked food avoiding processed junk as much as possible.
 Consult a nutritionist to create a food plan that works for you.

-Finally, stress management is an important skill because stress is a well-known trigger for depression.
+An important skill because stress is a well-known trigger for depression.
 Your mental health professional may investigate which aspects of life are causing stress and will try to minimize their impact for effective treatment of depression.